 It turns out that the above is not required at all; the CDC_NCM changes I made to the source code (.c file) and the header file (compatibility.h), were enough.
 I am quite happy with that as I prefer not to change the basic configuration of the system, if at all possible.

 Bottom line: the driver just works out of the box without further manual intervention.

-I understand that VMware would like to, after more than 10 years embroiled on a lawsuit brought about by Christopher Helwig and the Software Freedom Conservancy (Lawsuit abandoned) would like to distance themselves from those troubles.
+I understand that VMware, after more than 10 years embroiled on a lawsuit brought about by Christopher Helwig and the Software Freedom Conservancy (Lawsuit abandoned), would like to distance themselves from those troubles.
 However, the lack of access to the source code has now put the community at a disadvantage.
 For us with a Home Lab not wanting to buy fully certified hardware there’s little we can do to enrich the platform.

-I remember when the Whitebox HCL was a thing, and the community develop drivers were important.
+I remember when the Whitebox HCL was a thing, and the community developed drivers were important.

 Hey, VMware!
 Can we have the replacement to the vmkLinux available without having to pay thousands of dollars for the NDDK (Native Driver Development Kit)?
 You know the community can come up with some pretty good code, and go on to advocate the use of your wares.

 You can download the VIBs using the following links: